 - No close-in booking fees for last-minute awards.
 AA will charge you $75 if you need to book an award within 21 days of departure (waived possibly with high-level elite status).
 If the award space is available to BA, you can book it with Avios, and you won't pay that $75 fee

 - Family Pooling.
-Much like JetBlue has done, BA allows a family to pool their earned miles to a single account.
+Like JetBlue, BA allows a family to pool their earned miles to a single account.
 Again, never an errant mile laying around

 - Lots of transfer partners.
 You can transfer SPG Points, Ultimate Rewards and American Express Membership Rewards to British Airways Avios.
 These flexible currencies, provide a great value and with BA as a partner of all three, makes the program that much more valuable with the ease of getting points into an account.